acheshkov/pytracebugs/README.md

 Principles to collect the dataset are reported in the accompanied paper.
 Please cite it if you find the dataset useful:

 E.N.
 Akimova, A.Yu.
 Bersenev, A.A.
 Deikov, K.S.
 Kobylkin, A.V.
 Konygin, I.P.
 Mezentsev, V.E.
 Misilov
-PyTraceBugs: A Large Python Code Dataset for Supervised Machine Learning in Software Defect Prediction
+PyTraceBugs: A Large Python Code Dataset for Supervised Machine Learning in Software Defect Prediction // Proceedings of the 28th Asia-Pacific Software Engineering Conference, 6th - 9th December 2021, accepted

 ## Description of buggy dataset